Condor: A Code Discriminator Integrating General Semantics with Code Details: Threats to Validity

 \textbf{Threats to internal validity} might come from the implementation of our experiments.
 To mitigate this threat, we use open-source models available on HuggingFace~\cite{huggingface} to minimize potential implementation errors.
 Additionally, to ensure the reproducibility of our experiments, we fix the random seed, ensuring consistency across different experimental results and reducing interference from randomness.

-\textbf{Threats to external validity} may arise from two factors.
+\textbf{Threats to external validity} may arise from fourth factors.
 The first factor may come from the choice of the base models.
-To mitigate this risk, we select the widely used and representative models CodeT5 and DeepSeek-Coder.
+To mitigate this risk, we select the widely used and representative models CodeT5 and DS-Coder.
 CodeT5 is recognized as a classic encoder-decoder framework that has been validated and applied across multiple tasks, demonstrating strong versatility.
-DeepSeek-Coder is a decoder model that performs exceptionally well in a variety of software engineering tasks, providing a solid and reliable foundation for our experiments with our Condor model.
-The second potential threat comes from the downstream datasets used in our experiments.
-To mitigate this risk, we select the widely used MBPP and APPS datasets.
+DS-Coder is a decoder model that performs exceptionally well in a variety of software engineering tasks, providing a solid and reliable foundation for our experiments with our Condor model. \qyminor{ The second potential threat may arise from the choice of downstream datasets in our experiments.
+To mitigate this risk, we select the widely used code generation datasets, such as APPS, MBPP, and LiveCodeBench.
 These datasets are extensively used to evaluate code generation tasks and are commonly used to assess the performance of LLMs, providing strong support for the robustness of our experimental results.
+In the future, we plan to extend our evaluation to datasets beyond code generation and code repair tasks, such as ChangeGuard~\cite{groninger2025changeguard}, which focuses on functional change detection in code edits. } \lqy{ The third potential threat may come from the choice of programming language.
+Our current experiments are conducted exclusively on Python, which, while widely used in AI research and competitive programming, does not fully represent the diversity of programming languages used in real-world software engineering (e.g., Java, C++, JavaScript, Go, Rust).
+To mitigate this, we design Condor’s architecture to be language-agnostic, allowing it to be adapted to other languages by collecting appropriate training data and re-tokenizing.
+Exploring multi-language settings remains an important direction for future work.
+The fourth potential threat might arise from the gap between benchmark settings and real-world development environments.
+In large-scale software engineering, correctness often depends on the broader system context, including dependencies and cross-module interactions, which are not captured when evaluating isolated code snippets.
+To mitigate this gap, we introduce LiveCodeBench into our evaluation.
+LiveCodeBench contains real-world, dynamic coding tasks without a public training set, making it a strict test of model generalization beyond the training distribution.
+Moreover, our results show that Condor scales well—larger versions (e.g., 1.3B parameters) achieve more promising performance gains, indicating potential for further improvements when moving towards more complex, production-scale scenarios. }

 \textbf{Threat to construct validity} may arise from the choice of evaluation metrics.
 To mitigate this, we use widely accepted metrics: precision, recall, and F1-score for classification tasks to comprehensively assess the model's discriminative ability.
 For discrimination tasks, we apply the Pass@1 metric, commonly used in the code generation domain, to evaluate the model's post-selection performance.
 These metrics effectively measure the model’s performance across different tasks, ensuring comprehensive and reliable evaluations.